telefonicaid/fiware-orion/doc/manuals/orion-api.md

 # Differences regarding the original NGSIv2 spec

 This section contains the topics that, due to implementation decision, differs from the described in [the original NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).
-These differences comes after years of experience with NGSIv2, in two senses:
+These differences come after years of experience with NGSIv2, in two senses:

 * Some functionally originally included in NGSIv2 has resulted not to be really useful or needed in real world scenarios.
 Thus, Orion doesn't implement it.
 For instance, update registrations operation
 * NGSIv2 has some flaws not detected at specification time.
 For instance, the way in which `status` subscription field was designed.